Are you on the lookout for a set of bike tail lights for your riding – day and night?

 Mounting these requires absolutely no tools at all using the silicon rubber straps and plastic mount provided in the box.
 However, you’ll need to purchase a separate mounting for aero seatposts.

-Best Smart Functions - See.Sense ICON
+Best Smart Functions - See.Sense ACE

-Any rear bike light at 95 lumens is very bright and at 190 lumens, it’s seriously, very bright.
-And there’s no reason for a driver not to notice you.
+So, there’s no reason for a driver not to notice you.

-For those who’re geeky, the ICON pairs to your smartphone where you can manually control the brightness, low battery indicators, set reminder to charge, firmware updates and even inform your loved ones in case you’re involved in a crash, with your exact location.
+For those who’re geeky, the ACE pairs to your smartphone where you can manually control the brightness, low battery indicators, set reminder to charge, firmware updates and even inform your loved ones in case you’re involved in a crash, with your exact location.

 4 Things to Consider Before Buying Bike Tail Lights